Health and wellness

 Here are 8 common injuries and conditions that orthopedic surgeons treat:

 - Arthritis– Arthritis is a common condition that causes pain and inflammation in the joints.
 This is common among older adults.
 When you have arthritis, your orthopedic surgeon may recommend surgery to repair or replace the damaged joint.
-However, there are also many non-surgical treatments available, such as medications, physical therapy, and weight loss.
+However, there are also many non-surgical orthopedic services and treatments available, such as medications, physical therapy, and weight loss.

 - Spinal problems– Orthopedic surgeons often treat patients with spinal problems, such as herniated discs and degenerative disc disease.
 These spinal problems can cause pain, numbness, and weakness in the arms or legs.
 In some cases, orthopedic surgeons may recommend surgery to correct the problem.
 However, there are also many non-surgical treatments available, such as physical therapy and medications.

 - Sports injuries– Sports injuries like ACL tears and meniscus tears are common injuries orthopedic surgeons treat.
 These kinds of injuries often require surgery to repair the damage.
 When you have a sports injury, your orthopedic surgeon will likely recommend surgery.

 - Fractures– A fracture is a break in the bone.
 Orthopedic surgeons treat fractures by setting the bone and using screws, plates, or rods to hold the bone in place while it heals.
 In some cases, fractures may require surgery to repair the damage.